How Do I Recycle These Items?

 Residential users may dispose of up to ten gallons of used motor oil at the Central Transfer Station, Anchorage Regional Landfill or Girdwood Transfer Station.
 The first five gallons are free.
 There is a $1.00 charge per gallon for amounts over five gallons with a maximum of ten gallons in total.
 For amounts exceeding ten gallons, see commercial rates below (amounts over ten gallons will not be accepted at the Central Transfer Station).
 Commercial customers must use the Anchorage Regional Landfill site and pay $1.00 per gallon for all oil disposed.
 Used oil is accepted during normal business hours at each location.
 The used oil is picked up by a local recycler for reuse when the tanks become full.

 White goods include large appliances such as refrigerators, stoves, washers and dryers.
-These items can be recycled at the White Good area at CTS and ARL, Hilltop Recycling in Chugiak, and Schnitzer Steel on King Street.
-Fees apply at CTS and ARL and may apply at other sites for removal of refrigerants.
+These items can be recycled at the White Good area at CTS and ARL.
+For other options, please reference your local phone book or the internet.

 Wood waste can be delivered to one of Anchorage’s wood lots, open during summer months.
 Visit the Wood Lots for more details.
 No construction or demolition waste is accepted.
 For construction and demolition wood waste, see "Construction & Demolition Debris" above.